Skip to main content

 What Does a Healthcare Manager Do?

-Healthcare is a business.
-As such, healthcare needs business leaders to helm its institutions.
-Healthcare managers steer healthcare organizations in profitable directions — making healthcare services more accessible, efficient, and equitable.
+Health care is a business.
+As such, it needs business leaders to helm its institutions.
+Managers steer healthcare organizations in profitable directions — making healthcare services more accessible, efficient, and equitable.

 Where Do Healthcare Managers Work?